-Founded in 2006, The Hotel Pennsylvania Preservation Society is a not-for-profit organization founded with the goal of preserving New York’s Hotel Pennsylvania, as well as other NYC buildings worthy of preservation.
+Founded in 2006, The Hotel Pennsylvania Preservation Society is an organization founded with the goal of preserving New York’s Hotel Pennsylvania, as well as other NYC buildings worthy of preservation.

 Hotel Pennsylvania opened on January 25th, 1919.
 Designed by the architectural firm McKim, Mead & White, the hotel owned by The Pennsylvania Railroad and operated by The Hotels Statler Company.
 At the time of its opening it was the largest hotel in the world, boasting 2,200 rooms – a title it held for nearly a decade.
 Throughout the years it’s walls were graced by the likes of William Faulkner, Herbert Hoover, Charlie Chaplin and, of course, Glenn Miller who would immortalize the hotel’s phone number in his hit song “Pennsylvania 6-5000”.